Revolution-Spaced Output-Feedback Model Predictive Control for Station Keeping on Near-Rectilinear Halo Orbits: Numerical Results

 \subsection{Navigation Performance}

-\red{ To assess the performance of the SKMPC, we first look at the navigation estimates provided to the controller.
-Figure~\ref{fig:filter_recurse} shows the estimation error of the EKF for the case involving 3 desaturation events; only the first 60 days are shown for the sake of clarity, as the filter performance is qualitatively similar across the remaining 240 days.
-The filter performance for 1 and 2 desaturation events are qualitatively similar.
+We first look at the navigation estimates provided to the controller.
+Figure~\ref{fig:filter_recurse} shows the estimation error of the EKF for the case involving 3 desaturation events and controlled by SKMPC; only the first 60 days are shown for the sake of clarity, as the filter performance is qualitatively similar across the remaining 240 days.
+The filter performance for 1 and 2 desaturation events, \review{controlled by either the SKMPC or XAC,} is qualitatively similar.
 For assessing SK activities, we focus on navigation performance at the maneuver time.
-Table~\ref{tab:premaneuver_state_estim_error} shows the numerical $3$-$\sigma$ pre-maneuver state estimation error with 1, 2, and 3 desaturation events.
-As the number of desaturation events increases, the navigation error at the control epoch gets worse.}
+Table~\ref{tab:premaneuver_state_estim_error} shows the numerical $3$-$\sigma$ pre-maneuver state estimation error with 1, 2, and 3 desaturation events \review{using the SKMPC; errors using XAC are at similar orders of magnitude}.
+As the number of desaturation events increases, the navigation error at the control epoch gets worse.
+The spikes in velocity estimate errors and corresponding covariance correspond to perilune passes, where the spacecraft undergoes a rapid change in direction of motion as it flies by the Moon.